binary-manu/arch-ansible/README.md

 [partitioning](#partitioning) and [partitioning
 flows](#Partitioning-flows) sections.

-The `mbr_singlepart` partitioning flow produces exactly the same results as the previous branch.
+The `partitioning/mbr_singlepart` partitioning flow produces exactly the same results as the previous branch.

 #### Changes to tags

 Most tags have been eliminated because they provided little value.
 Refer to [this section](#Tags) for a list of supported tags and their intended usage.

+#### Changes to the `hostname` role

+It used to accept a `root` variable giving the root where `/etc/hostname` and friends are to be found.
+It has been renamed to `chroot` for consistency with other modules.

 ## Installed system